Chris-Raddatz/DataQuest-DataAnalyst-Projects/README.md

 - Project using summary statistics and data visualization to analyze the possible effect of [538's](https://fivethirtyeight.com/features/fandango-movies-ratings/) article on Fandango's inflation of their star rating system.

 [**CIA Country Statistics Analysis**](https://github.com/Chris-Raddatz/DataQuest-Projects/blob/main/Capstone%20Projects/CIA%2BData.ipynb)
-- First project using SQL, very basic and shows off the first few fundamental uses of SQL.
+- First project using SQL.
+Uses the database language on Jupyter Notebooks to identify densely populated areas throughout the globe.

 [**Star Wars Viewership and Preference**](https://github.com/Chris-Raddatz/DataQuest-Projects/blob/main/Capstone%20Projects/starwars.ipynb)
 - A project focused on the cleaning of a dataset from a survey that asked people on their preference for films in the Star Wars IP, mainly concerning favorite film and whether or not they have seen all 6 of the original trilogies.